 With the usual caveats in place—you will learn quite a bit from becoming your own “yes” man or woman for 365 days.
 Hoffman should know, since she did it herself.
 From agreeing to be a chaperon to doing more things by herself and joining clubs, she did it all and came away with much more than she anticipated.
 “By the end of the year, I found myself surrounded by an amazing group of women who had varied interests, talents, and careers,” she shares.
 “Saying ‘yes’ to everything is not sustainable long-term but, it can be a great starting point for finding your passion and moving toward a life that truly reflects your interests and calling.”

 Selfishly pursue one goal

 By the time you reach 40, your responsibilities are likely more plentiful than when you were 20 years old.
 Mortgages, children, a marriage, a demanding career, and plenty of other must-do’s fill up your time—and then some.
 Ashley Hampton, PhD, licensed psychologist and business coach, says even when you’re busy, it is important to be selfish sometimes.
 “Whether the goal be a trip, an advanced degree, opening a business, or starting a family, be selfish in your desires and pursue that goal with great abandon,” she says.

 Release toxic people…

 …like yesterday.
 In terms of how your energy is spent, Erin Wathen, life and wellness coach, says it is never smart to surround yourself with toxicity.
 Though it might be easy to spot a damaging love relationship, unsupportive friendships can be harder to discern and even more demoralizing.
 “The perpetrator could be your best friend from college, your boss, or even your brother.
 Don’t be scared to live by design and know you have to make space for people who truly get you,” she says.
-On the other hand, here’s how to know if you’re the toxic one in the relationship.

 Set a physical goal